 Sara H. Qualls, Ph.D., ABPP

-Since 1984, Dr. Qualls has been a member of the Psychology faculty.
+Since 1984, Dr. Qualls was a member of the Psychology faculty.
 She served as Department Chair (1993-2000), Director of Clinical Training (1987-96; 2004-07), Director of the UCCS Aging Center (2016-2018), and Associate Director of Clinical Training (2021-2023).
-She teaches primarily at the graduate level, maintains a lab of research mentees (but is taking no new ones), and conducts research on the caregiver program within the department's training clinic, the UCCS Aging Center.
+She taught primarily at the graduate level, maintained a lab of research mentees, and conducted research on the caregiver program within the department's training clinic, the UCCS Aging Center.

 Ph.D.
 Clinical Psychology with Minors in Adult Development and Aging; Brain Organization and Function, Pennsylvania State University, 1983